 Respiratory distress:

-Almost all cases were assessable, with only 6.3% (8/126) of cases non-assessable by abstractor.
+Almost all cases were assessable, with only 6.3% (8/126) of cases non-assessable by abstractor, and 33.6% not assessable using the ABC case logic.
 The majority of cases were classified as level 1 level of diagnostic certainty (Figure 2).
 The mean PPV was high (Table 1).

 Microcephaly: